Learning association from multiple intermediate events for dynamic prediction of survival: an application to cardiovascular disease prognosis: Marginal and association analyses

 and thus its derivative $G'_k(t_k;t)$ is $G'_k(t_k;t) = H_{12}\{S_k(t_k),S_{D}(t);\theta_k\}S'_k(t_k).$ Clearly, substituting consistent estimates of $\theta_k$, $S_k$ and $S_{D}$ yields estimates of $G_k$, denoted by $\widehat{G}_k$.
 Unlike $S_D$, the KM method is invalid for estimating the marginal survival functions $S_k$ due to informative censoring.
 In the following, we present the estimation methods for $\theta_k$ and $S_k$ first and then the maximum pseudo-likelihood estimation for $\alpha$.

-\blue{Under an arbitrary Archimedean copula}, a unified estimator, denoted by $\widehat{\theta}_k$, can be developed following the framework of \cite{lakhal2008}, providing a consistent and asymptotically normal estimator of $\theta_k$. \blue{To estimate the marginal survival function $S_k$ in model \eqref{model:copula_terminal}, we adopt pseudo self-consistent estimator denoted by $\widehat{S}_k(t)$, which is similar to that of \cite{jiang2005pseudo}.
-Further details are outlined in Appendix B.} Plugging $\widehat{S}_k$, $\widehat{S}_D$ and $\widehat{\theta}_k$ into \eqref{eq:tildeS} yields the estimator for $G_k$, denoted by $\widehat{G}_k$.
+Under an arbitrary Archimedean copula, a unified estimator, denoted by $\widehat{\theta}_k$, can be developed following the framework of \cite{lakhal2008}, which results in a consistent and asymptotically normal estimator of $\theta_k$.
+To estimate the marginal survival function $S_k$ in model \eqref{model:copula_terminal}, we adopt pseudo self-consistent estimator denoted by $\widehat{S}_k(t)$, which is similar to that of \cite{jiang2005pseudo}.
+Further details are outlined in Web Appendix B. Plugging $\widehat{S}_k$, $\widehat{S}_D$ and $\widehat{\theta}_k$ into \eqref{eq:tildeS} yields the estimator for $G_k$, denoted by $\widehat{G}_k$.
 Subsequently, the association parameter $\alpha$ is estimated by $\hatalpha=\arg\max\limits_{\alpha} \log L(\alpha,\widehat{\mathbf{G}},\widehat{S}_D)$.
-The steps to facilitate the proposed estimation procedure are outlined in Algorithm 1 in Appendix A.
+The steps to facilitate the proposed estimation procedure are outlined in Algorithm 1 in Web Appendix A.

-\blue{This two-stage approach decomposes the estimation problem into lower dimensional components, estimating only one-dimensional parameters in the second stage.
-It substantially reduces computational burden and improves numerical stability compared with full joint likelihood estimation, while retaining consistency and correct coverage.} The robustness of this algorithm has been assessed in simulation studies (Appendix D) under various copula structures and perturbations in the unobservable region of the potential data.
-Since the asymptotics results of $\widehat{S}_D$, $\widehat{\theta}_k$ and $\widehat{S}_k$ follow from the arguments along the lines of \cite{fleming2013counting}, \cite{lakhal2008} and \cite{jiang2005pseudo}, respectively, we now provide the properties of the estimator $\widehat{\alpha}$ in the following theorems.
+This two-stage approach decomposes the estimation problem into lower dimensional components, estimating only one-dimensional parameters in the second stage.
+It substantially reduces computational burden and improves numerical stability compared with full joint likelihood estimation, while retaining consistency and correct coverage.
+The robustness of this algorithm has been assessed via simulation studies (Web Appendix D) across a range of copula structures and perturbations in the unobservable region of the potential data.
+Since the asymptotics results of $\widehat{S}_D$, $\widehat{\theta}_k$ and $\widehat{S}_k$ follow from the arguments along the lines of \cite{fleming2013counting}, \cite{lakhal2008} and \cite{jiang2005pseudo}, respectively, we now provide the properties of the estimator $\widehat{\alpha}$ in the following theorems. \begin{thm} Under Conditions 1-6 provided in Web Appendix C,